Frequently Asked Questions

 Great question and one we receive often.
 The draw is only released a few days before the tournament, and the schedule of play is only published the evening before the match.
 So, if there’s a specific player you’d like to see, we can usually predict which tickets you’ll need to see him or her.
 However, we can't know the exact time and court until the day before the match.
 At Wimbledon, reigning champions traditionally start play on the first Monday.

 Generally, our recommendation to see the top players is several consecutive sessions over at least two days.
 For example, the first round at the US Open spans the first two days of the tournament, and thus four sessions (Monday day and night, and Tuesday day and night).
-If you want to see Serena, your best bet is to buy tickets to all four sessions.
+If you want to see Coco, your best bet is to buy tickets to all four sessions.
 Although we don't know when she'll play, if she doesn't withdraw due to injury or illness, we do know that she has to play the first round.
 Therefore, if you're on Ashe for the first four sessions, you're very likely to see her (and all the other top players)... unless the tournament decides to schedule her on Louis Armstrong Stadium instead, or she withdraws from the tournament.

 Back to top